NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 - Not all datasets should enter a partition: beware of extrapolation.

-Beyond the last dataset that has entered the fit we find ourselves in what is usually known as extrapolation region.
+Beyond the last dataset that has entered the fit we find ourselves in what is usually known as the extrapolation region.
 The behaviour of the fit in this region is not controlled by any data but rather by the choice of preprocessing exponents (:math:`\alpha` at small x, :math:`\beta` at large x).
 For this reason, if an "extrapolation dataset" is included in a partition, its loss function will be determined by these exponents (which are randomly chosen) rather than by the hypeparameter combination.